 - Preheat oven to 400 degrees.
 Butter a 1 quart casserole or gratin dish.

-Add to sunchoke mixture in saucepan and continue to cook 5-10 minutes longer until the mixture begins to thicken.
+Add to sunchoke mixture in saucepan and continue to cook 5-8 minutes (over medium-low heat) longer until the mixture begins to thicken.

 - In a small bowl combine the bread crumbs and pecans and stir to fully mix together.

 - Spoon the sunchoke mixture into the prepared baking pan.
 Cover the top evenly with bread/pecan mixture.